shawnroos/granola-obsidian/README.md

 ## Usage

 1. Copy a Granola meeting note to your clipboard
-2. Run the script from Raycast or terminal
+2. Run the script from Raycast
+3. Optionally add personal notes when prompted (these will appear in a callout)
-3. The script will:
+4. The script will:
    - Create a new note in your Granola folder
    - Add the meeting to your daily note with the correct time format
    - Provide confirmation of successful processing